Empfehlungen

 - A shift from screens to tangibles: The question is no longer what is on your screen but what is in your hands; as evident with the wider inter-net of things, coding and connectivity have migrated away from the traditional vestiges of computers to become truly ubiquitous within the cars we ride and even the clothes we wear.

-- From code to applications, illustrating how students increasingly learn programming not as an abstract discipline but as a way to make actual applica- tions, such as video games and digital stories;
+In Connected Code, we discuss what children are actually interested in programming, what contexts they do it in, and how they do it.
+Through the lens of the introductory programming language Scratch, we examine these connections between children and Computer programming along several dimensions: - From code to applications, illustrating how students increasingly learn programming not as an abstract discipline but as a way to make actual applica- tions, such as video games and digital stories;

 - From tools to communities, highlighting the shift from learning code as an individualistic endeavor to leaming it as a social enterprise;